Effective Sept. 3, 2021

 - Each visitor will need a passcode provided by the patient.

-- Patients at Monument Health Rehabilitation Center in Rapid City are permitted two visitors at a time, and two visits per day.
+- Patients at Monument Health Rehabilitation Center in Rapid City are permitted one visitors at a time, and two visits per day.

 - Please call before 605-755-1230 prior to arriving to ensure the visit will not interfere with patient therapy schedules.